Le lien vers cette page a été envoyé avec succès aux destinataires.

 FAQ

-- What is the deadline for filing your tax return?
+- What is the deadline for filing your income tax return?

-- Income Tax - How are life insurance contract revenues taxed?
+- Income tax - How is income from a life insurance contract taxed?

 - Who should pay the exceptional contribution on high incomes?